 All addictions, and in particular pornography, affect our relationship with God, a relationship that rests largely on the development of trust and obedience in childhood.
 Whether or not we succeed in becoming trusting and obedient greatly impacts our openness and connection to God.
 Rather than trusting real affirming love, pornography creates a dependence on itself for satisfaction.

 Fathers have a particular role in supporting the family through their purity.
 As protectors of the family, they need to guard their own purity.
 If men are living purely they will be more apt to take measures to protect their children from the influences of various media.
 Fathers struggling with purity will be less likely to guide their family and provide leadership in the faith.
 As purity affects one’s motivation and willingness to receive from God, an addicted father will be less confident in leading his family.
-“There is a connection between purity of heart, of body, and of faith” (Catechism of the Catholic Church
+“There is a connection between purity of heart, of body, and of faith” (Catechism of the Catholic Church, no. 2518).

 Our Sexual Integrity